 - the outstanding environment for research, mentoring and training in reproduction, development, endocrinology, cell biology, genetics and related areas at UCSF

-Workshops for all CRS trainees serve as a forum for trainees to present their on-going studies, learn about work done in other labs, and hear from invited speakers.
+Workshops for all CRS trainees serve as a forum for trainees to present their research-in-progress, learn about work done in other labs, and hear from invited speakers.

 Center for Reproductive Sciences Annual Retreat